|Stadholder King William III|

 The accession of Charles II (brother of Mary) strengthened William's position.
 The States reacted to it by making him 'Child of state' and taking over his education.
 His mother Mary left for England.
 Mary died there before the end of 1660, and her testament gave the states reason to take their hands of William.

 With Louis XIV and Charles II threatening to make war William was made Captain General of the United Provinces in February 1672.
 In April England, France and the bishops of Cologne and Münster did declare war.
-Their armies made a surpisingly fast advance that was aided by the weak knees of many regents in Overijssel and Gelderland.
-By June the French were at the 'Waterlinie' a line of fortresses and inundations defending the land approach of the province of Holland.
-The Bishop of Münster meanwhile started to besiege Groningen.
+Their armies made a surprisingly fast advance that was aided by the weak knees of many regents in Overijssel and Gelderland.
+By June the French were at the 'Waterlinie', a line of fortresses and inundations defending the land approaches of the province of Holland.
+The Bishop of Münster reached a comparable 'Waterlinie' in Groningen and started a siege of that city.
 With three of the seven provinces overrun William was made Stadholder, and in August the De Witt's were killed by the mobs.

 At the Waterlinie the French campaign had lost impetus.
-The siege of Groningen was lifted after half the bishop's army had been killed by disease and its army was chased out of the republic.
-Then William made a surprise march to Charleroi in November.
-The French had up to then amused themselves with pillaging the country they occupied, but with frost setting in the French made a march over the inundations and killed 2,000 citizens in the open towns of Bodegraven and Zwammerdam.
+The siege of Groningen was lifted after half the bishop's army had been killed by disease.
+From Groningen Rabenhaupt then marched south to Coevorden.
+William made a surprise march to Charleroi in November.
+The French had up to then amused themselves with pillaging the country they occupied, but with frost setting in the French made a march over the inundations and killed 2,000 citizens in the villages of Bodegraven and Zwammerdam.

 In 1673 Louis personally captured Maastricht in June, but the English and French fleets were beaten at Kijkduin.
 William then allied the Dutch with Spain, Lorraine and the emperor.
 In September he captured Naarden and in November Bonn.
 Louis was induced to order the evacuation of the plundered provinces in October 1673.

 2.4 Peace with England and the Bishops